trufflesuite/vscode-ext/README.md

 yarn test
 ```

-There are more docs online at the VSCode website on how to develop plugins at the [VSCode Docs - Extension API](https://code.visualstudio.com/api).
+There are more docs online at the VS Code website on how to develop plugins at the [VS Code Docs - Extension API](https://code.visualstudio.com/api).

 ## License